Riding the Trend or Protecting Profits | Lightwave Logic Inc. (LWLG)

 Sponsored

-The average price from analysts is $2.71.
 LWLG currently public float of 112.05M and currently shorts hold a 16.08% ratio of that float.
-Today, the average trading volume of LWLG was 640.03K shares.
+Today, the average trading volume of LWLG was 659.21K shares.

 LWLG’s Market Performance